christianmilson/Udacity-Algorithm-and-Data-Structure-Nanodegree/P1/explanation.md

 ## Project 6

-The task was to implement a union and intersect between two linked lists For the union i used a dictionary to build up a hash map of unique numbers in the first linked list, to use to match whether or not a given number in the second linked list existed in first
+The task was to implement a union and intersect between two linked lists.

+For the union i used a dictionary to build up a hash map of unique numbers in the first linked list, to use to match whether or not a given number in the second linked list existed in first
 Time Complexity is O(n) as its dependent on the number of elements in the linked lists Space Complexity is also O(n) as each elements is added to the dict variable